jyy009/task-list-vite/README.md

 For accessibility:

-- Descriptive `aria-label` and `area-labelledby` are used to ensure assistive technology can better understand and associate the purpose of elements.
+- Descriptive `aria-label` and `aria-labelledby` are used to ensure assistive technology can better understand and associate the purpose of elements.
 - Added unique input fields by adding `_id` for input and label elements to properly associate them to the relevant task or project.
-- Implmented form messages to the UI when the task or project has or has not been successfully added for screen readers.
+- Implmented form messages to the UI when the task or project has/has not been successfully added for screen readers.